Can you split payment on DoorDash? The short answer: not directly

-DoorDash does not have a split payment feature.
-You cannot divide a single order across multiple credit cards, debit cards, or payment methods.
-There is no “split the bill” button anywhere in the app.
+No — DoorDash does not have a split payment feature.
+You cannot divide a single order across multiple credit cards, debit cards, or payment methods, and there is no “split the bill” button anywhere in the app.
+But four workarounds do let a group split a DoorDash order fairly, and the rest of this guide walks through each one.

 What DoorDash does have is Group Orders — a feature that lets multiple people add items to a shared cart and pay for their own food.
-But “pay for their own food” hides a critical detail: the person who created the order (the host) pays all delivery fees, service fees, and the tip.
+But “pay for their own food” hides a critical detail: the person who created the order (the host) pays the delivery fee, the service fee, and the tip.

 That means “everyone pays separately” is misleading.
 Everyone pays for their food.
 One person pays for everything else.
-On a 4-person order, the host absorbs $10-15 in fees while everyone else pays only their menu items plus tax.
+On a 4-person order, the host absorbs the entire delivery fee, service fee, and tip while everyone else pays only their menu items plus tax.

 How DoorDash Group Orders actually work